 Just to be clear, we are talking about exercise that tones your lungs and cardiovascular system.
-This means you increase your heart rate, and sweat.
+This means you increase your heart rate.
 If you are training in the Buteyko method, you want to breathe through your nose and not pant through your mouth.

 You get less oxygen when you travel to or live at an altitude of 1500-2000+ meters.
 If you have autoimmunity or inflammation, this may not the best environment for you.
 If you have no choice about it, develop a plan to prevent low oxygen side effects.